-If you get trapped away from your home due to a disaster or other emergency, your pet will be better off if you have already made arrangements with your neighbor or nearby friend to take care of the animal.
+If you get trapped away from your home due to a disaster or other emergency, your pets will be better off if you’ve already arranged for your neighbor or nearby friend to take care of them during a crisis.

-The temporary caretaker should have phone numbers to reach you (a cell phone number may be the best), and all the instruction necessary to properly care for the animal.
+The temporary caretaker should have phone numbers to reach you (a cell phone number may be best), and all the instructions necessary to properly care for your pets.
 Those instructions should include a signed authorization for veterinary care, and financial limits to the veterinary care.

 Emergencies can make pets display unexpected or uncharacteristic behaviors.
-Well-behaved animals may become aggressive and defensive after a major disruption in their lives.
-The animal may not return to more typical behavior for several weeks.
-Be careful releasing an animal after an emergency, especially in unfamiliar surroundings.
-Make sure it cannot escape.
-Do not release the animal outside until you know the area is safe, AVMA said.
+Normally well-behaved pets may become aggressive and defensive after a major disruption in their lives.
+Animals may not return to more typical behavior for several weeks.

-The Department of Homeland Security has prepared a detailed brochure entitled “Preparing Your Pets for Emergencies Makes Sense.
-Get Ready Now.”
-The brochure describes what pet owners can do to prepare for an emergency.
+The Federal Emergency Management Agency (FEMA) has a detailed brochure entitled “Prepare for Emergencies Now: Information for Pet Owners” that describes what pet owners can do to prepare for an emergency.